open-telemetry/opentelemetry-specification/specification/api-tracing.md

 Each concern uses its own namespaced set of keys in the context, containing all of its data.

+Observe that the Context Propagation layer is intended to be used primarily as a SDK API, rather than by instrumentation logic.

 See the [Context API](context.md)

 ## Tracer